I know: so earnest. But I see cynicism as a location for struggle not self-identification.

 We've been cave painting for 30,000 years and farming for 10,000.
 That has to mean something, right?

 Actually, scratch that.
-I'm willing to engage you on any of the above.
-But it won't be pretty.
-I don't need to lighten up.
-You need to be less of an asshole.
+I'm willing to engage you on either of the above.
+But only if you're coming in good faith.
+Otherwise, it's not going to be pretty.